⛩️ 10 Epic Days in Japan: A Unique & Active Itinerary

 If you go to Osaka on day 9, you can fly out of Osaka’s international airport.
 If you go to Hakone or Nara, take a train to Tokyo for your last day in Japan.

-During your last day in Tokyo, I recommend prioritizing delicious meals using the Tabelog website and shopping at stores like Don Quixote, a Japanese megastore, for souvenirs and unique snacks to bring home.
+During your last day in Tokyo, I recommend prioritizing delicious meals and shopping at stores like Don Quixote, a Japanese megastore, for souvenirs and unique snacks to bring home.

 If you want to do something more relaxing, consider taking a two-hour river cruise down the Sumida River, which is a great way to end your Japan trip.